God loves you. He created you to enjoy a wonderful life here on earth and with Him in heaven. God wants you to know the wonderful plan He has for you.

 As a sinner, you are condemned to spend eternity in hell to pay for your sin.

 3) Believe that your own self-effort cannot bridge the gulf between you and God.

 "Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ."
 Galatians 2:16

 "Not by works of righteousness which we have done, but according to his mercy he saved us."
 Titus 3:5

 Many people think that the gulf which separates them from God can be bridged by good works, religion, church membership, baptism, or even clean living.
 However, there is only one payment acceptable in the sight of God and Jesus Christ.

-4) You must believe that Jesus Christ has already paid the penalty for your sin.
+4) Believe that Jesus Christ has already paid the penalty for your sin.